Hot Topic Meets Anime in Ergo Proxy

 (correction: Re-L is the granddaughter, not daughter of the ruler.
 Thanks to Son Gohan for catching this)

-8 replies on “Hot Topic Meets Anime in Ergo Proxy”
+8 responses to “Hot Topic Meets Anime in Ergo Proxy”

 I know nothing about this show except that: